 Not yet determined

-increase in turnover for construction
+increase in turnover from 2016

 |Preliminary figures||Final figures|